drduh/YubiKey-Guide/README.md

 <details>
 <summary>Additional identities (optional)</summary>

-This is an optional step for use cases requiring [additional identities](https://github.com/drduh/YubiKey-Guide/issues/445), for example:
+Skip this section unless [multiple public identities](https://github.com/drduh/YubiKey-Guide/issues/445) on the same key are needed, for example:

 - different email addresses for different languages
 - different email addresses for professional versus personal but please see alternative reason below for not tying these addresses together
 - anonymized email addresses for different git providers

-An alternative would be to have distinct keys but you would then require multiple YubiKeys, as each can only hold a single key for each type (signing, encryption, authentication).
+An alternative would be to have distinct keys but you would then require multiple YubiKeys, as each can only hold a single Subkey for each type (Signing, Encryption, Authentication).
 Nevertheless, there can be good reasons to have multiple YubiKeys:

 - if you have different email addresses for professional versus personal use cases, having distinct keys allows you to disassociate identities
 - if you are also using YubiKey as a U2F or FIDO2 device, having multiple YubiKeys is generally recommended as a backup measure